PARIS INTERNATIONAL

 Cineffable offers movie viewing to the map

-(Non-definitive list of films).
+(Non-definitive list of films) .

 The opportunity to see or review

-the cult films Carole Roussopoulos
+the cult films of Carole Roussopoulos

 Le F.H.A.R